TimeMagazine/natural_disasters/README.md

 1. NOAA [storm events database](https://www.ncdc.noaa.gov/stormevents/choosedates.jsp?statefips=-999%2CALL)
 2. NOAA [significant earthquake archive](http://www.ngdc.noaa.gov/nndc/struts/form?t=101650&s=1&d=1)

-The first database contains 41 types of events, ranging from comheavy fogs to rip tides.
+The first database contains 41 types of events, ranging from heavy fogs to rip tides.
 The second database only contains earthquakes.

 #### Converting geographies to U.S. counties

 The NOAA events come in various geographies, e.g. hurricanes use National Weather Zones, and earthquakes are recorded in latitude and longitude.
-The following geographic data is used to convert geographies into U.S. counties for the final map.
-All of these files can be found in the folder `data/raw`.
+The following geographic data, contained in the `data/raw` folder, is used in the `getEvents.js` script to convert other geographies to U.S. counties for the final map.

 - The latitude and longitude from [National Weather Services Zones](http://www.aprs-is.net/WX/Default.aspx) is used to locate weather events in counties.